Graduate Psychometric Testing

 3 – Personality tests that assess your character and personality letting the business see how you may or may not fit with their culture or environment.

 All of the above are generally under timed/exam based conditions.
 You need to give your full focus as you will not get a second chance if you do not get the results expected.
-If doing the tests online ensure you practice several times before taking the tests and take yourself away from distractions including phones.
+If doing the tests online ensure you practice several times before taking the tests.
+Also take yourself away from distractions including phones.

 Once you have completed the tests you should hopefully receive feedback from the business/scheme you have applied for.
 If you have not been successful never be afraid to request feedback and ways you could have improved.
 Not everyone is successful the first time so don’t loose hope.